COMME À LISBONNE

 The grand love affair with pasteis de nata (portuguese custard tarts) had all started with a trip to Portugal six years ago.
 Bakeries always had these on display and one place that is so often recommended when asking around for things to do in Lisbon is to make a visit to the renowned and much loved Pastéis de Belém.
 Perhaps not the most aesthetically pleasing pastry in the world but once you take a bite, all of those preconceptions instantly vanish into thin air.
 The old saying of don’t judge a book by its cover holds some serious truth here.

 The pastel de nata has got to be one of our all time favourite pastries.
 We simply can not walk past a bakery that sells them and look the other way.

 So what makes a good pastel de nata?
 Here is our simple checklist:

-Does the pastry have same crunch you hear when you step on super crunchy autumn leaf after the first bite?
+Does the pastry have the same crunch you hear when you step on a super crisp autumn leaf after the first bite?

 Does the top have that beautiful char that’s shape is unique to each tart and tells you it’s been cooked to perfection?

 Do I have the option* to sprinkle cinnamon on top?